giorgioangel/vesuvius-segment2voxel/README.md

 ## Overview

 `vesuvius-segment2voxel` is a tool designed for the Vesuvius Challenge.
 It converts segment meshes into volumetric voxel labels in [Blosc2](https://github.com/Blosc/c-blosc2) NDarray format for compression and fast accessibility.
 The integer labels correspond to some arclength around the axis of rotation.
-The full process involves loading mesh segments, orienting UVs, voxelizing the mesh, and assigning labels.
+The full process involves loading mesh segments, orienting UVs, voxelating the mesh, and assigning labels.

 ## Features

 - Load mesh segments and their associated UV maps.
-- Voxelize the mesh with specified `resolution` and `chunk sizes`, during this process a big `ply` file is created.
+- Voxelate the mesh with specified `resolution` and `chunk sizes`, during this process a big `ply` file is created.
 - Read data from the `ply` in batches and assign voxel labels based on UV coordinates and arclength around a `specified axis`.
 - Utilize efficient compression and multithreading with Blosc2.